-Anyone, regardless of race, age, sexual orientation, religion, or gender, can be a victim of domestic abuse.
+Anyone person, regardless of race, age, sexual orientation, religion, or gender, can be a victim of domestic abuse.
 It can occur in any sort of relationship, including married, cohabiting, and dating ones.
 Domestic abuse affects people of all ages and educational levels.

 According to the Protection of Women from Domestic Violence Act, domestic assault against women can take various forms, including physical, sexual, verbal, and emotional violence, and even economic violence.

-Sexual violence is defined as any sexual abuse that “abuses, humiliates, degrades, or otherwise violates the dignity of a woman,” according to the protection of women from the Domestic Violence Act.
+Sexual violence is defined as any sexual abuse that ‘abuses, humiliates, degrades, or otherwise violates the dignity of a woman’, according to the protection of women from the Domestic Violence Act.

 Verbal or Emotional Abuse

-Verbal abuse in the context of domestic violence against women comprises insults or threats given by family members.
-Verbal abuse is a foundation for emotional abuse, a common sort of domestic violence in terms of human rights.
+Verbal abuse in the context of domestic violence against women comprises insults or threats by family members.
+Verbal abuse is the foundation for emotional abuse, a common sort of domestic violence in terms of human rights.
 A woman’s sense of self-worth is undermined by a mixture of verbal and emotional abuse, resulting in psychological abuse.